Daniyalzakir321/One-Signal-Push-Notification-With-Firebase-In-React-Native/README.md

-# _OnePush Notification With Firebase In React Native._
+# _OneSignal Notification With Firebase In React Native._

 ## *How To Use It.*

-npm install --save react-native-onesignal
+npm install --save react-native-onesignal npm add @react-native-firebase/app

 ----------------------------------------